Choosing a Wedding Photographer – top questions to ask – 2019 update

 Make sure you discuss with the photographer what photographs you want from the day.
 You can make a list of photographs you particularly would like, but try and keep it as short as possible.

-You can get a good idea of my style by looking through my wedding portfolio which covers a typical wedding day.
+You can get a good idea of my style by looking through my Wedding Photo Gallery which covers a typical wedding day.

 5) What do you get for your money